DavidSantia/react-redis-quiztool/README.md

 Replace the default Message.
 Use a JSON struct with **command** and **data** fields as follows:

-* The field "command" should contain a Redis command as found on [redis.io/commands](https://redis.io/commands)
+* The field "command" should contain a Redis command, as found on [redis.io/commands](https://redis.io/commands)
 * The field "data" is a string containing the arguments to the command

 ### Examples: